Fall and winter mean cozy sweaters, family gatherings around the dining table...and storms that knock out your power and internet.

 How is fiber internet better than cable in the event of an outage?

-Cable internet and television providers need power to operate key components the connect customers from the CO to their homes.
-Since the electrical component is integral to cable/coax connectivity, when the power goes out, the cable goes out, regardless of power backup.
+Cable internet providers rely on electrical power to operate key components between the Central Office and homes and businesses.
+Since the electrical component is integral to cable/coax connectivity, when the power goes out, the cable goes out, regardless of power backup at the source or at home.

-Ziply Fiber also has the advantage of running redundant routes, that is, more than one fiber route for data in case one route experiences an interruption.
-This is critical for businesses that need to stay online to handle large-scale operations, like financial transactions.
+Ziply Fiber also runs redundant fiber-optic routes, so if one route needs repair, there's no service disruption.
+This is critical for businesses that need to stay online to handle large-scale operations, like financial transactions and medical care.

 Fiber internet is a weather-proof solution